newhavenrb/conferences/Designing-Hypermedia-APIs.md

     * Use HTTP correctly (but you don't *have* to use HTTP)
     * Business processes exposed via hypermedia

+### From @galtenberg

+* REST APIs -> Hypermedia APIs, just a rebranding, equivalent (because who knows what REST means?)

+* Hyper = links

+* We currently have an XXX level of API coupling

+* REST: "Many of the constraints are directly opposed to short-term efficiency."
+"REST is software design on the scale of decades." -Fielding

+* Hypermedia APIs: 1) Use HTTP Properly 2) Use Hypermedia to guide clients through business processes

+* Thinking in APIs = thinking in state machines

+* json can't drive a hypermedia api - so build hypermedia semantics on top of json

 ## Discussion

 * But if you do "Rails REST", does that make things harder for not-Rails projects?  @benjaminoakes